• Home

 To Make The Strings Last Longer

-When you play, your sweat and dirt get on the strings and inside the winding of your strings.
-This grime speed up the build-up of rust in your strings.
-This rust makes your string stiffer and less flexible, causing them to break a lot faster (and be a lot harder to bend).
-These two things will result in the familiar sound of a dead string, like there’s a low-pass filter on the guitar, and make them fragile and inflexible, causing them to break faster.
+When you play, the sweat and dirt from your hands get on the strings and inside the winding of your strings.
+This grime speeds up the build-up of rust in your strings.
+This rust makes your strings stiffer and less flexible, causing them to break a lot faster (and be a lot harder to bend).

 To Make Them Sound Better